JiFish/artemis/README.md

     - *note$* a string representing the music to play.
 This is a subset of MML format and is described below.
     - *mode* the play mode. *0*: Music will play in the background. *1*: Execution will halt until music playback is complete. *2*: As 0, but the music loops until **MUSICSTOP** is called.
 - **MUSICSTOP** - Stop any currently playing music.

+Music is actually played via pygame which uses your system's midi.
+It may sound different depending on platform.

 #### MML format
 - `cdefgab` - Play the given note.
 Appending `+` or `#` makes the note sharp, `-` is makes it flat.
 The length of the note can be altered by appending a number.
 The number will be the fraction of the whole note.
 Finally a `.` can be appended to make a dotted note. e.g. `c#2` plays a c sharp for 1/2 note.